bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ### re: #1, Sustainable Design Doesn't Exist

 So in terms of not existing, TSP had a history.
-There were iterations, me looking at the books on my desk, trying to map connections, trying to write about and illustrate these principles and intellectial interminglings, and finally the end result.
+There were iterations, me looking at the books on my desk, trying to map connections, trying to write about and illustrate these principles and intellectual intermingling, and finally the end result.

 The final, resulting piece _was_ those actual books; my actual bookshelf.
 I didn't need to turn it into a book to write and explain and illustrate this!
 I needed to find a way to bring the right parts came together in the gallery to for "poster," and then *poof* everything would go back to its raw materials when the exhibition was over.